audichandra/Indonesian_AI_Chatbot_Customer_Support/README.md

 ```bash
 python gradio_app.py
 ```
-**This API and frontend process are loaded on 1x RTX a5000 with 24gb vram and 29gb ram (you can use the gpu with less vram and ram with BitsandBytes 4-bit Quantization but it may compromise the result)**
+**This API and frontend process are loaded on 1x RTX a5000 with 24gb VRAM and 29gb RAM (you can use the gpu with less VRAM and RAM with BitsandBytes 4-bit Quantization but it may compromise the result)**

 ## Results